 - 2012 International Masters Seniors Gold Medalist - Black Belt Middleweight

 - 2011 International Masters Seniors Silver Medalist - Black Belt Medium Heavyweight

 - 2007 International Masters Seniors Bronze Medalist - Black Belt

 - 2006 Pan American Gold Medalist - Brown Belt Middleweight

 After watching the first UFC's in the early 90's, Sam began searching for a practical martial art that was grounded in effective techniques rather than forms and board breaking.
 After some disappointing experiences with more traditional martial arts, he began training submission grappling in 1997 in his garage with friends.
 In 1998, he began his formal training in Brazilian Jiu Jitsu.
-From that first group class experience, he was hooked and has been training BJJ ever since.
-Sam is passionate about helping students connect with Jiu Jitsu and teaching effective technique, new and old.
-He enjoys coaching FJJ competitors and can be heard “advising” and cheering students on at the local, national, and international tournament scene.
+From that first group class experience, he was hooked and has been passionate about BJJ ever since.
+Sam is committed to helping students connect with Jiu Jitsu and teaching effective technique, new and old.
+He enjoys coaching FJJ competitors and can be heard loudly “advising” and cheering students on at the local, national, and international tournament scene.
 In 2012 as a brown belt, he won the gold medal at the International Masters Championship in Rio de Janeiro, Brazil.
-Coach Kim is a Black Belt belt in BJJ.
+Coach Kim is a 1st degree Black Belt belt in Brazilian Jiu Jitsu.